slurmulon/hyper-mesh/IDEAS.md

   - constructs an empty representation of the schema to allow for simple HTML form integrations
  * `paginate`
   - provides an async generator for allowing pagination on LDOs

+# Patterns

+- Allow Symbols to be used as identifiers for schemas and/or resources